MinaProtocol/mina/docs/specs/consensus/README.md

 In addition to the high-level idea given in [Section 5.2](#52-chain-selection-rules) and details given in [Section 5.4](#54-sliding-window-density), the chain selection algorithm also employs some tiebreak logic.

 Additional tiebreak logic is needed when comparing chains of equal length or equal minimum density.
-The rule is simple-- if we are applying the long-range rule and two chains have equal minimum window density, then we apply the short-range rule (i.e. select the longer chain).
+The minimum density tiebreak rule is simple-- if we are applying the long-range rule and two chains have equal minimum window density, then we apply the short-range rule (i.e. select the longer chain).

 ### 6.2.3 Bringing it all together